 After a rigorous process, ASAP was awarded SPF-SIG (Strategic Prevention Framework - State Incentive Grant) funds from a grant the state of South Dakota received from the federal government.
 When the SPF-SIG grant ended, ASAP began receiving federal Block Grant funds from the State of SD.
 These grants have enabled ASAP to target the problem of binge drinking among 18-25 year olds.
 ASAP currently implements the Challenging College Alcohol Abuse and Communities Mobilizing for Change on Alcohol programs under the federal Block Grant.
 Diminishing funds for prevention have led to a 50% reduction in prevention spending for ASAP over the past few years.

 ASAP will also continue its ongoing efforts to reduce substance abuse among younger populations and address other problem behaviors besides alcohol.
 To do so, ASAP will need community support.
-ASAP is currently looking to local businesses and foundations to obtain the support it needs to sustain the programs that have grown so successful under the federal funding it has received for over 10 years.
+ASAP is currently looking to local businesses and foundations to obtain the support it needs to sustain the programs that have grown so successful under the federal funding it has received for nearly 20 years.
 Without significant support, many of these programs will need to be scaled back or even eliminated.
 Please consider donating to our cause to help sponsor these programs that help us guide more youth every year to making positive choices related to alcohol, tobacco and other drug use.